Enhanced protection

 It's the member's responsibility to tell HMRC if enhanced protection has been lost.
 Failure to do this within 90 days can result in a financial penalty.

-If enhanced protection has been lost, individuals will revert back to the standard LTA unless they have another type of protection to fall back on - for example, primary protection which could have been applied for at the same time as enhanced protection, or individual protection which could have been applied for later.
+If enhanced protection was lost or revoked, individuals reverted back to the standard LTA, unless they had another type of protection to fall back on - for example, primary protection which could have been applied for at the same time as enhanced protection, or individual protection which could have been applied for later.

 From 6 April 2023